Keto Cloverleaf Rolls

 The dough for these rolls is very similar to a fathead dough which is made with mozzarella cheese.
 These Cloverleaf Rolls are made with cheddar cheese instead.
 I chose the Seriously Sharp Cheddar from Cabot Creamery.
 I like my cheddar sharp.
 The cheese, when heated, contributes the stretchy consistency that gluten would normally lend and helps bind these together.

 This recipe also uses unflavored whey, something which I did not have in my pantry until I started the keto diet.
 Unflavored whey is a protein powder derived from dairy, which like the cheese above, replaces the protein bonds which gluten forms.
 It helps create baked goods which are fluffier and lighter.
 It is added to a number of keto baking recipes, so I now consider it an essential ingredient to have on hand.
-To see more of my baking essentials click here.

 The rest of the ingredients are everyday items that are usually on hand: butter, eggs, baking powder, garlic, and a bit of parsley.